Saudi Arabia Executes Criminal In Holy City Of Mecca By Crucifixion While Lecturing Canada On Human Rights

 The Kingdom of Saudi Arabia has been lecturing Canada about what they allege are their human rights abuses since the past weekend when the Saudi government cut off all new trade and investment with Canada, as reported by Inquisitr.
 They then recalled some 18,000 Saudi students pursuing educational opportunities in Canada, cutting off their scholarships to drive the point home.
 While they have been doing that, they carried out an execution, which is not uncommon in the Kingdom, but the means that they used to carry it out, crucifixion, has many nations and human rights organizations up in arms.
 Then considering that they did that in the Holy City of Mecca, and the potential for international outrage exists.

 Saudi Arabia regularly uses the death penalty for any number of crimes and crucifixion is used in cases such as homosexuality, or publicly speaking out against the government.
-In some very limited cases, it will be used to punish rapist or murders, depending on who the victim and criminal are according to Business Insider UK.
+In some very limited cases, it will be used to punish rapists or murderers, depending on who the victim and criminal are according to Business Insider UK.
 Usually, however, other means of execution are used for murderers, rapists, and general bad guys.
 It is still a nation where the station that a person holds does matter regarding not only justice being served, but how it is served.
 In this case, the man that was executed, Elias Abulkalaam Jamaleddeen, was accused of murder, theft, and attempted rape, as per Bloomberg.

 #SaudiArabia crucified a man for murder and theft, #crucifixion in Saudi Arabia entail hanging a body in public after an executionhttps://t.co/5bqWA7iVSq